Nukesor/pueue/README.md

 `pueue --stop-daemon` Daemon will shut down after killing all processes.

 `pueue status` Show the current state of the daemon and the processing state of the queue.

-`pueue show --watch --key $k` Show the output of `--key` or the oldest running process.
+`pueue show --watch --key` Show the output of `--key` or the oldest running process.
     `show --watch` will continually show the stdout output of the subprocess in a `curses` session.
     `show` without `--watch` will print the stderr as well.
 This can be useful if the subprocess prompts for user input (This is often piped to stderr).

 `pueue log --key` Print the output and status of all finished processes or of a specific finished process.
 `pueue start --key` This command has three different behaviours, depending on if and what kind of key is given:
     1. If the key of a paused process is given, the process will be started (`SIGCONT`), this happens even if the daemon is paused.
     1. If the key of a queued process is given, the process will be started, this happens even if the daemon is paused or the max amount of processes is exceeded.